pulumi/docs/content/docs/reference/pkg/gcp/cloudscheduler/job.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#jobretryconfig">Job<wbr>Retry<wbr>Config<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}By default, if a job does not complete successfully, meaning that an acknowledgement is not received from the handler,
+    <dd>{{% md %}}By default, if a job does not complete successfully,
-then it will be retried with exponential backoff according to the settings
+meaning that an acknowledgement is not received from the handler, then it will be retried with exponential backoff according to the settings  Structure is documented below.
 {{% /md %}}</dd>

     <dt class="property-optional"